 For our March ejournal, I’d like to direct your attention to some great events.
 Immediately following Spring Break, we will have our annual conference based on our annual theme.
 As we continue to reflect on the moral implications of identity, we will address areas of great challenge and significance.
-Our first event will feature Dr. Beth Jones from Wheaton’s Biblical and Theological Studies department.
+Our first event will feature Dr. Beth Jones from Wheaton’s School of Biblical and Theological Studies.
 She is addressing the relationship between evangelical identity and feminism, and one major question she will ask us to consider is whether a term like “feminism” is the right one to use when we are considering the relationships of men and women in the church and society.
 She will challenge us to change the terms of our conversation and move beyond rancor that often surrounds this topic.

 Our second event addresses sexual identity, particularly homosexuality.
 In tandem with our Student government, CACE has invited Andrew Marin and Christopher Yuan to have a public conversation on the topic (moderated by Dr. Read Schuchardt of our Communications department).
 A fully Christian response to homosexuality is one of the greatest challenges for the evangelical church today.
 In a highly politicized culture, how do we move toward empathy and compassion toward homosexuals (within the church and without) and a greater understanding of the social/cultural developments that have influenced our understanding of sexual identity?
 The second day of the conference will feature an intriguing panel facilitated by Dr. Jay Wood of the Philosophy department.
 Dr. Wood has written a book on virtue (chapter excerpt below) and has invited other colleagues to consider intellectual virtue from the perspective of their own disciplines.
 This promises to be a fascinating discussion.